 And that is faith!

-You may enjoy reviewing this entire series on faith:
+You may enjoy viewing this entire series on faith:

 (Originally the message given at Patterson Park Church Spring Retreat 2016)